spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gm-wm-metric-computation/partial-volume-effect.rst

 The partial volume effect
 #########################

-Let’s imagine that the metric value you would like to quantify is 50 in the WM and 0 in the CSF.
-Because of the coarse resolution of MRI, the apparent value within the voxel will be a mixture between the WM and CSF compartment, yielding the value 25.
-This phenomenon is called “partial volume effect”.
+While the atlas itself is detailed enough to capture the intricate structure of the white matter tracts, your imaging data likely does not have the resolution to capture this detail.
+Instead, it is common for your image to be represented by coarse voxels, with each voxel spanning multiple tracts.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/jn/2857-add-remaining-tutorials/gm-wm-metric-computation/partial-volume-effect.png
    :align: center

+This means that if the metric value you would like to quantify is, say, 50 in the WM and 0 in the CSF, the apparent value within the voxel will be a mixture between the WM and CSF compartment, yielding the value 25.
+This phenomenon is called “partial volume effect”.

 SCT provides several methods to account for this effect when extracting metrics from images.